SamuelCatania/snake_game/README.md

 # snake_game
-The classic snake arcade game.
+The classic snake arcade game, built in Java using Java Swing.

 I still have a lot of bugs to sort out and fix: